Cleethorpes: Sport and leisure

 Cleethorpes is home to Blundell Park, the home ground of Grimsby Town; they are one of few English League clubs with a town or city name to have their home ground in a different community.
+Cleethorpes Town F.C. play in the Northern Premier League – South East Division; their home matches, conversely, are played at the Linden Homes Club, in Clee Road, Grimsby.

 There is an athletics club and Cleethorpes Rugby Union Football Club who play in the Midlands 4 East (NE).

 Cleethorpes cricket ground, known as Cleethorpes Sports Ground, is located on Chichester Road.
 It hosts professional games such as the 20/20 cup and various county games played by Lincolnshire County Cricket Club, and the Vagabonds cricket team.

-Cleethorpes Town F.C. play in the Northern Premier League - South East Division.
-Their home matches are played at the Linden Homes Club, Clee Road, Grimsby.

 The old Cleethorpes bathing pool was demolished and replaced in the eighties with a modern leisure centre.
 Facilities include a large indoor wave pool, badminton and squash courts, a gym and sports hall.
 The local badminton club meets here.

 A greyhound racing track was opened around the outside of the stock car racing track in 1981, which was on the site of the former Cleethorpes Marineland & Zoo which closed in 1977.
 The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club NGRC) and was known as a flapping track, which was the nickname given to independent tracks.
 In 1983, there were plans to build new kennels and join the NGRC but racing only lasted until midway through 1986.
 The stock cars closed in the mid-1990s.